Hiring staff is a challenging task, and one that employers often get wrong. Here are five mistakes to avoid

 Recruiting is an expensive business, and involves a great deal of careful preparation.
 But having invested in a great job ad or the support of a recruitment agency, it’s important to get the interview process spot on.

-“Recruiters should put as much preparation into an interview as candidates,” opines Just Recruitment’s Sam Chambers.
+“Recruiters should put as much preparation into an interview as candidates,” opines Just Recruitment’s Emma Kershaw.
 “You need to know the sorts of questions to ask, and have a good sense of what you’re looking for in a candidate.
 Then you need to be all over your brief, so that you’re relaxed and have a natural conversation with the interviewee.
 That will enable them to give a good account of themselves, giving you as much information as possible for your deliberations.”

 5. Not providing a thorough induction